rickrodness/cse15l-lab-reports/lab-report-4/lab-report-4.md

 - **Action**: Rerun the tests to show they now succeed.
 - **Keys pressed**: ` bash test.sh` `<enter>`
 ![Image](test-pass.jpg)
 - **Effect**: Reruns the tests, which should now pass.
-Use the same command as in Step 6.
+Uses the same command as in Step 6.

 ### Step 9: Commit and Push the Changes
 - **Action**: Commit and push the changes to your GitHub repository.